jskonhovd/euler/README.md

 Readme
 ------

-These are my Project Eulur Problems
+These are my Project Euler Problems